muhammadolammi/web-app-starter/README.md

 This is a starter project for any webapp backend I want to build in GO.

 This uses GO-CHI this is a plugin built on the default http package.
-Although you can build this as  a fullstack app and make it monolith, but you kmow im just so used with microservices.
+Although you can build this as  a fullstack app and make it monolith, but you kmow im just to used with microservices.
 Since firebase is free for react apps i love just building react frontend and make it static.

 # External Packages used in this project, and should be enough to run all your server